Fumio Kishida set to become Japan’s new prime minister after winning party vote

 Any marginal difference perceived by Washington likely will be in Kishida’s leadership style compared to his predecessors, and he will still be viewed as someone who would value the U.S.-Japan alliance, Hornung said.
 Of interest to Washington will be how Japan’s more vocal embrace of Taiwan evolves under Kishida and whether he will take steps to improve relations with South Korea, Hornung said.

+As foreign minister, Kishida played a critical role in negotiating the landmark 2015 agreement between Japan and South Korea to resolve their dispute over the issue of wartime sex slaves.
+The agreement has since fallen apart and the relationship between the two countries is once again at a low point.

+Like many influential Japanese politicians, Kishida was born into a political dynastic family.
+His father and grandfather were both politicians in Japan.
+As a native and representative of Hiroshima, he is a vocal advocate of nuclear nonproliferation.

-The party election is usually a sleepy affair where results are pre-determined by the party’s elders.
+The party election is usually a sleepy affair where results are predetermined by the party’s elders.
 But Wednesday’s four-way contest was unpredictable and drew an unusual amount of public interest, despite the fact that the public had no vote in the election.

-Kishida won after a run-off against Taro Kono, Japan’s vaccine chief.
+Kishida’s victory illustrated the power of the party’s elite leaders.
+Kishida won after a runoff against Taro Kono, Japan’s vaccine chief, whose support among the younger members helped carry him to the runoff round.
 Both were considered the top two candidates.

 Japan’s ruling party is picking a new leader and likely next prime minister.
 Here are the candidates.